rejniaklab/LinG3D/README.md

 Run one of the routines listed below.

 R:

+OPTION 1

+Install the LinG3D package

+        library(devtools)  # load the devtools library

+        install_github("rejniaklab/r_LinG3D")  # install the package from GitHub

+        library(LinG3D)  # load the LinG3D library

+        linG3DClone(arguments)  # run the routine (example)

+OPTI0N 2

+Use the routines instead
         1. Download all R codes data folders to your computer
         2. Source each function.
 For example, to source linG3DClone.R saved in your_folder on the desktop type on the console, source("~/Desktop/your_folder/linG3DClone.R")
         3. Run the function.
 For example, to run linG3DClone.R type on the console, linG3DClone(arguments)

 Python:
        You can run the .py scripts from the terminal